ponetteRS/FinalProject/README.md

 top_ten()
 - TO BE FIXED- THIS IS WHERE MISTAKEN CALCULATIONS BEGIN

-scatterplot()
-- takes in what is returned from most_music() (a dictionary of each album in the albums table, and the number of songs it has in the songs table (if that is more than 0)) as input
-- creates a scatterplot of the number of songs in the Songs table that are on albums in the Albums table

-pie()
-- has no inputs
-- creates a pie chart of the number of weeks the top ten artists currently on the Billboard Artist 100 Charts have remained on the Billboard Artist 100 Charts

 most_music()
 - takes in the database cursor object and the database connection object as inputs
 - calculates the number of songs from the Songs table that are on albums in the Albums table (if there are no songs in the songs table on an album in the albums